stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

   - name: "unique_link_clicks_ctr"
     type: "number"
     description: "The percentage of people who saw the ad and performed a link click."

-  - name: "social_reach"
-    type: "number"
-    description: "The number of people who saw the ad when displayed with social information, which shows other Facebook friends who engaged with the Facebook Page or ad."

   - name: "spend"
     type: "number"